 - Cough and/or difficulty breathing

-If a germ cell tumor is diagnosed, relieving symptoms and side effects remains an important part of your child’s medical care and treatment.
+If a germ cell tumor is diagnosed, relieving symptoms remains an important part of your child’s medical care and treatment.
 This may also be called symptom management, palliative care, or supportive care.
 Be sure to talk with your child’s health care team about symptoms your child experiences, including any new symptoms or a change in symptoms.